ReScience/rescience.github.io/02-write.md

 * Upload your code to a public repository
   (e.g. [GitHub](https://github.com))
-* Upload your data (if any) to a publmic repository (e.g. [Zenodo](https://zenodo.org/))
+* Upload your data (if any) to a public repository (e.g. [Zenodo](https://zenodo.org/))
 * Write the corresponding paper using the proposed [LaTeX template](https://github.com/rescience/template)